neutrinum/RL-practice/coders-strike-back/README.md

 strategies can be developed, such as using one agent to block the opponents and the other to run through the checkpoints dodging the opponents.
 This is quite more advanced though, and for now this project is limited to just 1 agent trying to finish the race as fast as possible.

-A sample of one of the best results so far is shown in the 'ani' folder.
+A sample of one of the best results so far is shown in the 'ani' folder (standing for animation).
 It turned out to be more difficult to train than I expected, so it can clearly be seen that a lot of progress is still needed to achieve a decent runner agent.